IgorBrizack/TrybeTunes-projeto-pessoal/README.md

 * JavaScript.
 * BootStrap Framework.

+## How to use the aplication:

+Doesn't exist a valid username or password, its there only for a simulation, if you put more then 3 characteres in both inputs, the button will activate and you can navegate into the website, this rule is similar to another inputs.

 # Olá !
 Seja bem-vindo(a) para saber mais sobre o projeto TrybeTunes.

 ## Projeto TrybeTunes Front-End.